Newsletter Subscribe

 Fresh or dried egg noodles are preferred for their texture and ability to absorb the flavors of Khao Soi; rice noodles can also be used for this dish.
 Thai Yellow Curry paste is a fantastic substitute that includes most of the essential components of Khao Soi sauce.
 The paste can be bought in Asian supermarkets or online.

-Coconut milk balances the rich flavors of the spices and adds a smooth texture to the soup.
-Chicken is preferred as the protein source; thighs and drumsticks will add a deeper flavor to this dish.
-However, you can use chicken breast for a leaner option.
-In some parts of Thailand, they use beef or tofu for a vegetarian option.
+In some parts of Thailand, they use beef for a meatier taste, or tofu for a vegetarian option.
 The meat is simmered until it is tender.
-Khao Soi is often served with a variety of toppings such as lime juice, sliced Thai red chilies, parsley, or coriander.
-Pickled mustard greens will add a tangy note to this dish.
+Khao Soi is often served with a variety of toppings such as lime juice, sliced Thai red chilies, parsley, or coriander and fried egg noodles.
+Pickled mustard greens add a tangy note to this dish.

 Prepare the noodles first by bringing a large pot of water to a boil.
 Cook the fresh egg noodles for 2 to 4 minutes, and the dried egg noodles for 5 to 7 minutes.
 Drain and rinse the egg noodles in a colander under cold water.
 Set aside.
 Wash and prepare the meat; thereafter, place the chicken in the fridge until it is ready for use.